MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/migration-upgrade/upgrade-data-to-latest-update.md

 ## Before you begin
 1. You must have a functional one-box demo or development environment that is already successfully running with the latest Finance and Operations update.
-2. If upgrading from the Dynamics AX February 2016 release (also known as RTW) and are upgrading to the May 2016 release, then the following hotfixes must be installed.
+2. If you are upgrading from the Dynamics AX February 2016 release (also known as RTW) and upgrading to the May 2016 release, then the following hotfixes must be installed.
 These fixes must be installed in the destination environment.
 If you are upgrading to a newer version than the May 2016 release, you **do not** need these fixes, they are already included.
     -   Hotfix KB number 3170386, "Upgrade script error: ReleaseUpdateDB70\_DMF. updateIntegrationActivityExecutionMessageIdPreSync".
     -   Hotfix KB number 3180871, "Data upgrade from RTW to Update 1 causes errors when synchronizing views involving disabled configuration keys".
 This is a binary hotfix which will cause the database synchronize process to fail.